-FIG. 8: (Color online) A dynamic SAP of the growing interface state in Fig. 6(c) for the PT-symmetric heterostructure.
-The top inset depicts the spatial profiles of the initial (orange) and the final (black) states.
-Other parameters are the same as in Fig. 4(c).
+FIG. 8.
+A dynamic SAP of the growing interface state in Fig. 4(c) with spatial profiles of the initial (orange/gray) and final (black) states shown in the top inset.
+The final state is amplified similarly to the edge state in Fig. 4(d).
+Other parameters are the same as those in Fig. 4.